 People with congenital kyphosis were born with a malformed spinal column.
 Congenital kyphosis can include issues like vertebrae fusing and or bones that never formed.
-The effects of this condition become greater as the child ages.
+The effects of congenital kyphosis become greater as the child ages.
 Surgical procedures during infancy can help treat the disorder and negate any bad effects of the condition.

-Getting the right care for your condition starts with a visit to the Resurgens Spine Center.
+Getting the right kyphosis treatment starts with a visit to the Resurgens Spine Center.
 Book an appointment now to learn more about how you can get moving again.

 What Causes Kyphosis?

-Several different causes can result in kyphosis.
+There are many different kyphosis causes.
 It may be caused by osteoporosis, which is a loss of bone density that makes your bones weak and brittle.
 This can allow your vertebrae to fracture and compress.
-Age-related conditions like degenerative disc disease can exacerbate symptoms from kyphosis.
+Age-related conditions like degenerative disc disease can exacerbate kyphosis symptoms.

 Additionally, congenital disabilities can cause this condition, especially when the spinal column has not developed correctly.
 Broken or overly compressed vertebrae can cause abnormal spine curvature and lead to rounded back.
 Other factors that can cause kyphosis include cancer treatment, tumors, Ehlers-Danlos syndrome, and Marfan syndrome.